Sweden during World War II: To Nazi Germany

-Responding to German appeals for volunteers to fight the Soviet Union, approximately 180 Swedes enlisted in Germany's Waffen-SS, and saw combat against Soviet troops on the Eastern Front.
+Responding to German appeals for volunteers to fight the Soviet Union, approximately 270 Swedes enlisted in Germany's Waffen-SS, and saw combat against Soviet troops on the Eastern Front.
 This was a choice made by individual Swedish citizens, contrary to Swedish government policy.
 Their number was small compared to occupied countries, in which officials encouraged enlisting for the Eastern Front (Norway 6,000; Denmark 6,000; France 11,000; Netherlands 20,000).
+Roughly 50 Swedish Waffen-SS men were killed or went missing in action.
+Most of the veterans were classified as security risks and spied on by Swedish intelligence for the rest of their lives.
+Security Police's archives showed that some of the men were implicated as direct participants in the killings of Jews.
+No Swedes stood trial for serving in the Waffen-SS, albeit some of them were prosecuted for espionage or desertion.

 With a blockade of the Skagerrak straits between Norway and the northern tip of Denmark, the Swedish merchant navy found itself physically divided.
 The vessels that were inside the Baltic Sea traded goods with Germany during the war, whilst the greater number of vessels was leased to the Allies for convoy shipping.
 Approximately 1,500 Swedish sailors perished during the war, mostly victims of mines and U-boat attacks.
 German merchant raiders, too, would stop and capture or destroy Swedish vessels carrying cargoes for allies.
 For example, this was the fate of MVs Trolleholm and Sir Ernest Cassel, both destroyed by the German auxiliary cruiser Thor; the same Thor also accidentally collided with HM Bothnia in the fog while carrying cargoes for Germany causing it to sink.
 In the meantime, other German merchant raiders would masquerade as Swedish merchant vessels.